 Disabling injuries keeps you from returning to your former way of life and can affect every aspect of your life.
 If your injuries keep you from returning to work, the impact is much more significant on you and your family.

 Some dog bite injuries are superficial.
 A few stitches and a minor scar won’t affect your life.
 However, more severe attacks can create long-term effects that follow you through life.
 These can include physical effects from scarring and psychological effects from trauma.

 If you have questions about how a dog bite injury may affect your life and family, seeking a free case evaluation from a Naples dog bite lawyer will help answer your questions.

 Exploring Your Options

 Some of the options you have in filing a lawsuit for a dog attack under Florida law include the following:

 - Filing a claim with the dog owner’s insurance provider

 - Having the dog owner pay your expenses out of pocket

 - Filing a lawsuit against the dog owner

 To further explore your options, consulting with a dog bite attorney can be beneficial.
 They are familiar with Florida laws, can investigate while you recover, and will file all the necessary paperwork on time.
-The Florida statute of limitations for dog bite cases filed under negligence is four years, per Florida Statutes § 95.11(3)(a).
+The Florida statute of limitations for dog bite cases filed under negligence is two years, per Florida Statutes § 95.11(3)(a).